 If not, find out why by downloading our FREE eBook Local SEO: A Guide to Increasing Your Search Presence.

 If you run a business then you probably know a decent amount about the industry you’re in.
 How to better serve your customers, provide high quality products or services, and attracting new business are things that are constantly on your mind.
-You also may have noticed that the internet has begun to affect every type of business including those that don’t even have websites.
+You also may have noticed that the internet has begun to affect every type of business including those that don’t even have websites, first you have to figure out what your business is worth.
 It has become increasingly common for someone to find your business online before they actually talk to you or stop in.
 With search engines becoming more helpful; your potential customers can learn who you are, what you do, and what others are saying in a matter of moments.
 This makes paying attention to local SEO incredibly important.

 What Is Local SEO?